University of Delaware: Music

 The university also has a student run radio station, 91.3 WVUD, as well as several a cappella groups including one all-female, one all-male, and five mixed groups, several of which compete regularly at the International Championship of Collegiate A Cappella (ICCA).
 The most successful group is Vocal Point, who placed third at ICCA finals in 2014.
-In 2020, The A Cappella Archive ranked UD Vocal Point at #12 all-time among ICCA-competing groups.
+In 2020, The A Cappella Archive ranked UD Vocal Point at No. 12 all-time among ICCA-competing groups.

 In addition, the University of Delaware currently has two music fraternities: Phi Mu Alpha for men and Sigma Alpha Iota for women.
 Both organizations are active in the music community; hosting a variety of recitals and service events in and around the Newark area.

-Student life

-Tuition

-For the 2022-23 academic year, undergraduate tuition per semester is $14,822 for Delaware residents and $36,082 for non-residents.
-Total cost of attendance for the 2022-23 academic year (tuition, mandatory fees, room and board) is $32,444 for Delawareans and $54,964 for non-residents.

 Media

-There are currently two student publications at Delaware: The Review and UDress, as well as radio and television stations.
+There are currently two student publications at Delaware, The Review and UDress, as well as radio and television stations.